bunnybooboo/learning-path/rust/rust-essentials/notes.md

 Concatenating 2 strings together will not happen by default as you have to enforce `.to_string()` or through the use of `format!`.
 Adding to integers of different type can also not happen unless you cast a conversion using `as`: e.g. `my_variable = chickens as i32;`

+If you were to convert a floating point to an integer you would lose all the data after the decimal point.
+This would be the same for a signed value (e.g a negative number) would flip to a positive, if you were to convert it to an unsigned one.